udacity/cd13461-github-actions-project-starter/README.md

 1. Checkout the repository
 2. Setup Node (version 18+)
+3. Install all the dependencies needed.
+Use the cache to speed up the process
-3. Run all the linters
+4. Run all the linters
-4. Run all the scripts in the folder `script/**`
+5. Run all the scripts in the folder `script/**`
-5. You should define and use a repository variable named `URL_CHECKER_TIMEOUT` to configure the `timeout` value for the `script/url-checker.js` script
+6. You should define and use a repository variable named `URL_CHECKER_TIMEOUT` to configure the `timeout` value for the `script/url-checker.js` script
     1. Use any reasonable value (in seconds)

 The job should fail if any of its steps fail.